MKC-MKC/MessengerRouter/README.md

 Structure:

 - /src
-    - /Controller – Our web pages (Symfony) are stored here.
+    - /Controller – Your web pages (Symfony) are stored here.
     - /Messenger – Everything related to messengers will be here.

-First, let's make our entry point.
+First, let's make your entry point.
 A Webhook will be configured on this page.

 `/src/Controller/ApiController.php`